 10 Filling Facts About A Charlie Brown Thanksgiving

-Though it may not be as widely known as It’s the Great Pumpkin, Charlie Brown or A Charlie Brown Christmas, A Charlie Brown Thanksgiving has been a beloved holiday tradition for many families for more than 40 years now.
+Though it may not be as widely known as It’s the Great Pumpkin, Charlie Brown or A Charlie Brown Christmas, A Charlie Brown Thanksgiving has been a beloved holiday tradition for many families for 45 years now.
 Even if you've seen it 100 times, there’s still probably a lot you don’t know about this Turkey Day special.

 1. IT’S THE FIRST PEANUTS SPECIAL TO FEATURE AN ADULT VOICE.